If you’re a bookworm you’ll probably understand and nod your head as you read on.

-Somehow, when on holiday, the distractions of others seem to be less of a problem (depending on what I’m reading).
+Somehow, when on holiday, the distractions of others seemed to be less of a problem – it must be a psychological shift in tolerance levels.

 Once a bookworm, always a bookworm.
 Once you find books you’re into, they can become addictive.
 Whether it’s escapism you’re after, or just diving into a topic of interest and intrigue.